-The average litter is between five and six puppies.
+The average litter is between 5 and 6 puppies.
 However, this can vary significantly.

 The general rule of thumb for litter size is that smaller dogs have a smaller litter size and larger dogs have a larger litter size.
 It’s impossible to predict an exact size of litter before the time is right, but the above number is the standard for many canines.

 For a complete week by week breakdown of getting ready to deliver puppies, Royal Canin has created a very user-friendly chart and article for pet parents.
 You can find it here.

 How to Feed a Pregnant Dog?

 Figuring out how long do dogs stay pregnant is the least of your worries as a pet parent of a pregnant dog.
 When caring for a dogs in pregnancy, nutrition is particularly important not only for the puppies’ growth but also for the mother dog’s health.

 Poor nutrition may lead to severe health problems for the mother dog as well as loss of the litter.
 It’s not unusual for this to happen when delivering puppies.

 The specific needs of pregnant canines vary based on the health of every individual dog, but there are some general guidelines that should be followed when feeding pregnant dogs as well as nursing pregnant dogs.
 Here are a few things to keep in mind:

 - Calories must be increased.
 The mother must be able to sustain the growth of her puppies as well as provide for her own basic needs, so feed her more dog food that has been specifically formulated for pregnant dogs.